jlucktay/stack/README.md

   "azure": {
     "state": {
-      "keyPrefix": "first of three segments for key names of state files within blob storage", "storageAccount": "name of Azure storage account where Terraform state is stored", "subscription": "GUID of Azure subscription holding the state storage account" },
+      "keyPrefix": "first of three segments for key names of state files within blob storage", "resourceGroup": "name of resource group on Azure which contains the storage account", "storageAccount": "name of Azure storage account where Terraform state is stored", "subscription": "GUID of Azure subscription holding the state storage account" },